dsccommunity/dsccommunity.org/content/blog/add-codecov-support-to-repository.md

 The important part is the key `fixes`.
 [Codecov.io](https://codecov.io) is expecting the paths in the JaCoCo file to match the folder structure in the GitHub repository.
-Since the [Sampler](https://github.com/gaelcolas/Sampler) project run tests against the built module in the `output` folder the paths does not match those of the repository.
+Since the [Sampler](https://github.com/gaelcolas/Sampler) project runs tests against the built module in the `output` folder, the paths do not match those of the repository.
 The key `fixes` converts the paths in the JaCoCo XML file to the correct paths that [Codecov.io](https://codecov.io) expects.